Envirometrix/PredictiveSoilMapping/docs/index.md

 of soil resources RUSSIA (Version 1.0.
 Moscow — 2014), National Database of Iran provided by the Tehran University, points from the Dutch Soil Information System (BIS) prepared by Wageningen Environmental Research, and others.
-We are also grateful to USA’s NASA, USGS and USDA agencies for distributing vast amounts of remote sensing data (especially MODIS land products and SRTM DEM), and to the Open Source software developers of the packages rgdal, sp, raster, caret, mlr, ranger, h2o and similar, and without which predictive soil mapping would most likely not be possible.
+We are also grateful to USA’s NASA, USGS and USDA agencies, European Space Agency Copernicus projects, JAXA (Japan Aerospace Exploration Agency) for distributing vast amounts of remote sensing data (especially MODIS, Landsat, Copernicus land products and elevation data), and to the Open Source software developers of the packages rgdal, sp, raster, caret, mlr, ranger, h2o and similar, and without which predictive soil mapping would most likely not be possible.